Teide

 The volcano and its surroundings make up Teide National Park, which has an area of 18900 ha and was named a World Heritage Site by UNESCO in 2007.
-Teide is the most visited natural wonder of Spain, the most visited national park in Spain and Europe and – by 2015 – the eighth most visited in the world, with some 3 million visitors yearly.
+Teide is the most visited natural wonder of Spain, the most visited national park in Spain and, by 2015, the eighth most visited in the world, with some 3 million visitors yearly.
 In 2016, it was visited by 4,079,823 visitors and tourists, reaching a historical record.
 Teide Observatory, a major international astronomical observatory, is located on the slopes of the mountain.
+In addition, the volcano has become an establishing shot in films, television series and programs set on the island of Tenerife.